Home • Manifesto • Essays • Solutions • Activism • Free eBooks • Quotations

 by Robert H. Bork [1927-2012], with New Introduction & Epilogue (since 1993 editions)

-Amazon's database is rife with botched details; case in point: this book on anti-trust by Robert Bork is all interwoven by covers and details from a book about the Huguenots of France; coded here as best I could determine, but there is no guarantee that Amazon will send what they advertise"By now, other wise writers have exposed and thoroughly discredited the tragic unpragmatism of Robert Bork's formalist legal theory." — per one hopeful Amazon reviewer (haven't found those books yet, 5/2018)
+Amazon's database is rife with botched details; case in point: this book on anti-trust by Robert Bork was all interwoven by covers and details from a book about the Huguenots of France; coded here as best I could determine in 2018, seems corrected since then • "By now, other wise writers have exposed and thoroughly discredited the tragic unpragmatism of Robert Bork's formalist legal theory."

 Free Press 2nd edition 8½x5½ pb [1/93] out of print/used